nightscout/Trio/fastlane/testflight.md

 * If you built previously using a Mac with Xcode, you may see the Xcode version in your **NAME** column - it starts with XC and then the **IDENTIFIER** is appended where the `.` is replaced with a space, the example for Trio is shown in detail
 * If you built during early beta testing, you might not have `Trio` at the beginning of each **IDENTIFIER** and the full **NAME** may be slightly different
+* If you built during early beta testing, you might have the Loop App Group associated with the Trio identifiers.
+If so, use instructions to [Create App Group](#create-app-group) for Trio.
+Subsequently, modify the App Group associated with the Trio Identifiers using [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers).

 | NAME | Xcode version | IDENTIFIER |
 |:--|:--|:--|